xhu88/House-Prices-Project/README.md

 For Kaggle Submissions, predictions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
 We calculated our training and validation accuracy with the same metrics as Kaggle's.

-*Our submission csv was the mean of XGboost and LightGBM predictions.
+*Our submission prediction was the mean of XGboost and LightGBM predictions.

 ### Model Evaluation Metrics